-In June of 2022, we took a look at the AGM Glory GS1, a fully featured ruggedized smartphone with a high price tag.
-The new AGM H5 Pro design takes inspiration from the Glory, and more specifically the Glory Pro version, to provide a product with a slightly different flavor but familiar packaging.
+We looked at the AGM Glory GS1, a fully featured ruggedized smartphone with a high price tag, in June 2022.
+The new AGM H5 Pro design takes inspiration from the Glory, and more specifically, the Glory Pro version, to provide a product with a slightly different flavor but familiar packaging.

 The H5 Pro’s waterproof loudspeaker and programmable LED light ring set it apart from the Glory series, which is better suited for commercial or industrial settings.

-In accordance with the standards established by IP68, IP69K, and MIL-STD-810H, it can withstand being submerged in water for up to 30 minutes and being dropped from a height of 1.5 meters onto a hard surface without suffering damage.
+According to IP68, IP69K, and MIL-STD-810H standards, it can survive being submerged in water for up to 30 minutes and being dropped from 1.5 meters onto a hard surface without getting damaged.
 The USB port’s rubber covers must be in place for this to work, though.